rmsk2/rustpwman/README.md

 ### Cache password

-Via this entry the password of the container can be cached in PWMAN.
-This item is only present if `rustpwman` is compiled with the `pwmanclient` feature (see below).
+Via this entry the password of the container can be cached in [`pwman`](https://github.com/rmsk2/pwman).
+This item is only present if `rustpwman` is compiled with the `pwmanclient` feature (see 'Optional Features' below).

 ### About